izgg/logisticRegression/README.md

 Link to Slideshow Presentation: [Slideshow](https://docs.google.com/presentation/d/1J53p0-xHDUiF3Nr1eCOXclAh3F-9OE5ZffplDbf_wPI/edit#slide=id.g1ee6196da71_0_1221)

 ## Introduction
 With the rise of social media, targeted advertising has become an increasing interest among large-scale coorporations.
 This project seeks to compare classification methods for targeted advertising, by analyzing whether a user's decision to buy a product after viewing an advertisement can be predicted from their personal attributes like age, gender and salary.
-The results could be valuable for reccomending a future model.
+The results could be valuable for recomending a future model.

 ## Description of Dataset
 This project uses a Kaggle dataset with information collected from 400 users and their purchase decisions when viewing advertizements.
 The data includes the user's ID, age, estimated salary, and gender, as well as their decision to purchase a product (with 0 representing not purchased, and 1 representing purchased).
 The user's age, salary and gender were chosen as features to predict whether the product would be purchased.